Max Crocombe: Grimsby Town

 On 30 July 2021, Crocombe returned to England, penning a one-year deal with Grimsby Town.

 Initially being signed as a back-up keeper, Crocombe became Grimsby's first choice keeper in December at the expense of club veteran James McKeown.

 On 23 May 2022, with Grimsby trailing 1–0 to Notts County in the National League play-off eliminator, in the final minute of added on time Crocombe came up for a free kick and with the ball falling to him it bounced off his knees as he prepared to shoot before dropping to Gavan Holohan who scored the equaliser, with Crocombe claiming the assist.
 Grimsby went on to win the game 2–1 in extra time.
 Crocombe played in the 2022 National League play-off final as Grimsby beat Solihull Moors 2–1 at the London Stadium to return to the Football League.

 Crocombe was ever-present in goal for Grimsby's 2022–23 League Two season and cup campaigns, playing a total of 5,340 minutes, the fourth highest in world football that season.
 He was part of the Grimsby team that reached the quarter-finals of the 2022–23 FA Cup by beating League One clubs Plymouth Argyle, Cambridge United and Burton Albion in rounds one to three, Championship club Luton Town in a fourth round replay, and Premier League side Southampton in the fifth round.
 In doing so they became the first team to beat five teams from higher divisions in the history of the FA Cup.
 At the end of the 2022–23 season, Crocombe turned down a new contract and confirmed he would be leaving Grimsby.

 Burton Albion

 On 30 June 2023, Crocombe signed for League One club Burton Albion on a two-year deal.
 Following the conclusion of the 2023–24 season, he was named Men's Player of the Season.

 On 13 May 2025, the club said it had offered the player a new contract.
 However, Crocombe opted to depart the club at the end of his contract.
 He made 92 appearances during his two year spell with Burton.

 Millwall

 On 24 June 2025, Crocombe signed for Championship club Millwall on a free transfer.
 He made his Championship debut in an away win at Queens Park Rangers.
+Millwall finished the season third in the table, and Crocombe registered the highest save percentage and saves-per-90 statistics of all the goalkeepers in the league.